-TEXAS GULF COAST ENVIRONMENTAL DATA CENTER
+TEXAS GULF COAST ENVIRONMENTAL DATA CENTER (TEXGED)

 The Texas Gulf Coast Environmental Data (TEXGED) Center is a key player in supplying researchers and decision-makers with the information they need to plan and assess environmental problems along the U.S. Gulf Coast’s southern region.